tasteloop-recipes/server/README.md

 ```

 - Spins up `src/queue/queue.worker.ts`.
-- Processes `recipe-generation` and `recipe-image-generation` queues in the same Node process.
+- Processes `recipe-generation`, `recipe-modification`, and `recipe-image-generation` queues in the same Node process.
 - The worker intentionally runs separately from the HTTP server so you can scale replicas independently.

 ### Docker workflow